-Here’s the TL;DR — An adjudication is a thorough analysis of a river system to make sure everyone who’s using water from it (individuals, cities, farms, and the fish living there) is getting the water they’re legally entitled to.
-The Nooksack needs an adjudication to protect Tribal treaty rights and struggling salmon in increasingly dry summers.
+Here’s the two-sentence story — An adjudication is a thorough analysis of a river system to make sure everyone who’s using water from it (individuals, cities, farms, and the fish living there) is getting the water they’re legally entitled to, because we don’t really know how much water is currently being used, and by whom.
+The Nooksack needs an adjudication to protect Tribal treaty rights and struggling salmon amid increasingly dry summers and climate change.
 Read on for what an adjudication in the Nooksack River — Whatcom County’s main waterway — might look like, and why it’s crucial for how we use water in the future.

-There’s been a bit of buzz in Whatcom County about the possibility of a general stream adjudication.
-This past year, the state Department of Ecology has been deliberating, by state directive and funding, as to where the next general stream adjudication will take place, and the Nooksack River watershed was listed as one of the top priorities in 20191.
-On September 1, 2020 Ecology will recommend where to do an adjudication in a report to the state legislature.
+This past year, the state Department of Ecology has been deliberating, by state directive and funding, as to where to do a general stream adjudication, and the Nooksack River watershed was listed as one of the top priorities in 20191.
+Update, October 2nd: Ecology recommended the Nooksack for an adjudication in a report to the state legislature.

 So what is a general stream adjudication?
 The simple answer: an adjudication clarifies who has legal rights to water from a particular waterbody.
 If the Nooksack watershed was chosen, Ecology would examine water rights claims and rights in the WHOLE watershed — including groundwater rights.

 Here is Ecology’s more detailed explanation: “Adjudication is a Superior Court process that legally determines whether a water right is valid, how much water can be used, and its priority during shortages in a defined basin.
 It prioritizes each individual water right according to Washington water law’s “first-in-time, first-in-right” prior appropriation framework.”